 Close to 1 in 10 of the Singapore population suffers from migrainei, a neurological condition that ranks 4th on the list of top 10 disorders causing years lived with disability for the Singapore populationii.

 With this debilitating condition, it can be challenging to stay ahead of your parenting demands but help is on the way with Aimovig, a new treatment that helps prevent a migraine before it strikes.

 We asked an expert to find out more about migraine and how it is different from a headache.
-Read on if you experience frequent headache with aura symptoms such as blurred vision.
+Read on if you experience frequent headaches with aura symptoms such as blurred vision.

 1. What are the symptoms of migraine?
 How is a migraine different from a headache?